PdxCodeGuild/class_mouse/1 Python/practice/practice4-dictionaries.md

 print(merge_dictionaries(d1, d2)) # {'a': 400, 'b': 400, 'c': 300, 'd': 400}
 ```

-## Problem 10
+## Problem 9

-Write a function that takes a list of strings and counts of the number of occurances.
+Write a function that takes a list of strings and counts of the number of occurrences.

 ```python
 def count_votes(votes):